-An estimated seven million head injuries occur in the U.S. each year, 95% of which are mild.5 The accurate and timely diagnosis of concussion remains a challenge due to the subjectivity of available diagnosis tools and the often “silent” and erratic presentation of self-reported symptoms.
-Missed or delayed concussion diagnosis impacts whether patients are appropriately referred to those with expertise in managing concussion and can have both short and long term impact on the brain.
+An estimated seven million head injuries occur in the U.S. each year, 95% of which are mild.5 The accurate and timely diagnosis of concussion remains challenging due to the subjectivity of available diagnosis tools and the often “silent” and erratic presentation of self-reported symptoms.
+Missed or delayed concussion diagnosis impacts whether patients are appropriately referred to those with expertise in managing concussions and can have both short and long-term impact on the brain.
 Currently, over five million Americans live with disabilities from a brain injury.1

 - Goldstein M. Traumatic brain injury: a silent epidemic.
 Ann Neurol 1990;27:327.doi:10.1002/ana.410270315

 - Ruff RM , Iverson GL , Barth JT , et al. Recommendations for diagnosing a mild traumatic brain injury: a national Academy of neuropsychology education paper.
 Arch Clin Neuropsychol 2009;24:3–10.doi:10.1093/arclin/acp006

 - Korley FK, Kelen GD, Jones CM, et al. Emergency department evaluation of traumatic brain injury in the United States, 2009–2010.
 J Head Trauma Rehabil.
 2015;31(6):379-387.